YorkEarwaker/Electrical-Engineering/rpi-pi/mpy/snr-tsd/README.md

 ERROR Backend subprocess exited when trying to invoke build_sdist
 ```

-Build Success reported with PDM,
+Build Success reported with PDM, but issues using in code in Thonny IDE, see .../snr-tsd project README.md, may not be buld related.
 * <info: pip install pdm >
 * <info: had build-system section in pyproject.toml, set to PDM, >